sophielrt/Bump-To-Baby-Photography/README.md

 ## Code Institute - Milestone One Project: User Centric Frontend Development

-This website was developed for my Milestone One project to showcase my ability to build a static front-end site to presentS useful information to users using HTML and CSS.
+This website was developed for my Milestone One project to showcase my ability to build a static front-end site to present useful information to users using HTML and CSS.

 ## Table of contents
 1. [UX](#ux)